 The Lost Gardens of Heligan, Cornwall

 Well-behaved dogs on leads are most welcome to accompany you to one of the UK’s most famous dog-friendly gardens.
-Fully restored after becoming overgrown and derelict for decades, The Lost Gardens of Heligan, near Mevagissey and St Austell in super dog-friendly Cornwall, is a real treat for fans of landscape gardens that tell a story.
+The Lost Gardens of Heligan, near Mevagissey and St Austell in super dog-friendly Cornwall (according to our most recent Traveller's Tails survey), is a real treat for fans of landscape gardens that tell a story.
 Spanning tropical valleys, woodlands and walled gardens, Heligan is vast and makes for a wonderful day out if you are in the South West.

 Good to know